nickcox/cd-extras/readme.md

 corresponding directory; the directory name is displayed in the menu below.
 The full directory path is given in the tooltip if you have _PSReadLine_ tooltips enabled.

-_cd-extras_ attempts to detect _PSReadLine_ options in order to set _IndexedCompletion_ at startup.
+_cd-extras_ detects _PSReadLine_ options in order to set _IndexedCompletion_ at startup.
 If the _PSReadLine_ `MenuComplete` option is bound to at least one key combination then _IndexedCompletion_ is turned on by default.
-You can turn it off if it's not your thing.
+You can turn it off if you prefer.

 ```pwsh
 [C:/Windows/System32/drivers/etc]> setocd IndexedCompletion 0